 Those responsible and accountable for undertaking these roles are dependent on the scale of the change.
 Changes potentially resulting in a reduction in staffing have been categorised into three tiers.
 These are:

-• Tier 2 – Core funding: a restructuring of a team, group, programme, college support service or a subsection of a School, RI or University Service resulting in changes to roles and potential redundancies.
-Significant restructuring exercises or changes to terms and conditions may also be considered within this level.
+- Tier 2 – Core funding: a restructuring of a team, group, programme, college support service or a subsection of a School or University Service resulting in changes to roles and potential redundancies.
+Significant or substantive restructuring exercises which may include changes to terms and conditions may also be considered within this level.

 A summary of role responsibilities for each of the tiers is detailed in Appendix A.